In chronological order: if it’s an upcoming trip, it will be at the top!

 This ‘car sharing’ trip will include the churches at Waterford for its William Morris stained glass , Knebworth where I will explain the momento mori on the monuments, Walkern for its spectacular memorial to a Magna Carta ‘Charter’ Baron, and Pirton for the story of the missing fossil.
-We will meet up the South Mimms M1 / M25 services at a table near the café entrance at 10 am.
+We will meet up at South Mimms M1 / M25 services at a table near the café entrance at 10 am.
 COST: £12.

 Friday 20 October: The TEMPLE of MITHRAS at BUCKLERSBURY.